moodle-an-hochschulen/moodle-local_staticpage/README.md

 Usage & Settings
 ----------------

-The local_staticpage plugin is designed to fetch a static HTML document from disk, enrich it with Moodle navigation and theme and deliver it as a standard Moodle page which exists outside any course.
-After installing local_staticpage, the plugin should be configured.
+The local_staticpage plugin is designed to deliver static HTML documents, enriched with Moodle navigation and theme as a standard Moodle page which exist outside any course.
+After installing local_staticpage, the plugin has to be configured.
 To configure the plugin and its behaviour, please visit Plugins -> Local plugins -> Static pages.

-There, you find four sections:
+There, you find three sections:

-### 1. Document directory
+### 1. Documents

-In this section, you define the directory where the document files are. local_staticpage takes every file in this directory with a .html filename extension, takes the file's name and content and creates a static page out of it.
+In this section, you upload the document files you want to serve as static pages.
+The filepicker accepts files with .html filename extensions.
+For each static page you want to serve, upload a HTML document, named as [pagename].html. local_staticpage then uses this filename as pagename.

 Example:
-The document directory /var/www/files/moodledata/staticpage contains the files foo.bar and faq.html. local_staticpage looks at the directory and finds two files.
-File foo.bar is ignored by local_staticpage because it doesn't have the right filename extension.
-File faq.html will be served as static page with the page name "faq".
+You upload a file named faq.html.
+This file will be served as static page with the page name "faq".

+Valid filenames:
+Please note that not all symbols which are allowed in the filenames in the filepicker are supported / suitable for pagenames.
+Please make sure that your filenames only contain lowercase alphanumeric characters and the - (hypen) and _ (underscore) symbols.

 ### 2. Data source of document title

-By default, local_staticpage will use the first `<h1>` tag as document title, document heading and breadcrumb item title of the resulting Moodle page.
+By default, local_staticpage will use the first `<h1>` tag as document title, document heading and breadcrumb item title of the resulting static page.
 In this section, you can change this behaviour to using the first `<title>` tag for each of these.

 Please note that if local_staticpage doesn't find the configured (`<h1>` or `<title>`) tag, it will derive the document title from the document filename.